Future Family wants to give women a more affordable option in fertility treatments

 She started hearing from women who’d gone through the same thing she had and decided to do something for them.

-But fertility financing isn’t anything new and most fertility clinics offer some type of financing, combined whatever your insurance – if you are lucky enough to have good insurance – might cover.
-A rudimentary search on Google also offers up plenty of options advertising affordable financing.
-However, the startup extends a 24/7 nurse concierge service and zero down financial packages for IVF and egg freezing and it aims to find less expensive services to help keep the costs down.
-The new fertility age test, for instance, will cost $300, or about half of the typical cost for the same type of test in the doctor’s office.
+But fertility financing isn’t anything new, and most fertility clinics offer some type of financing, combined with whatever your insurance — if you are lucky enough to have good insurance — might cover.
+A rudimentary search on Google also offers plenty of options advertising affordable financing.
+However, the startup extends a 24/7 nurse concierge service and zero-down financial packages for IVF and egg freezing, and it aims to find less expensive services to help keep the costs down.
+The new fertility age test, for instance, will cost $300, or about half the typical cost for the same type of test in the doctor’s office.

-A woman freezing her eggs with Future Family could pay as little as $75/month, which includes all clinic costs, medications, and storage in the first year, according to the startup.
+A woman freezing her eggs with Future Family could pay as little as $75/month, which includes all clinic costs, medications and storage in the first year, according to the startup.
 Those looking to go through IVF could pay as little as $125/month, all-inclusive.

 And, despite a lot of competition in the space, Future Family may have come at a good time.
 The baby-making industry has ballooned to nearly $3 billion in the U.S., providing fertile ground for growth.